Steven Liu

 Two general routes I think most people take are:

-start learning ML with Transformers
+1. Start learning ML with Transformers.

 Dataset repositories have a Dataset Viewer for easily previewing a datasets contents.
-You can also run SQL queries (or ask AI to craft a SQL query for you) on the dataset with the Data Studio feature to explore it in more detail.
+You can run SQL queries (or ask AI to craft a SQL query for you) on the dataset with the Data Studio feature to explore it in more detail.
 Again, this all takes place in the browser.

 ZeroGPU